 - acquire knowledge about, and practice in engaging broadly with the screen industry to support practitioner’s short term goals

-If you are considering applying for End Game, you can attend the End Game info session and workshop at 5pm on Thursday June 4 videoconference OR in person at the Wide Angle Screen Centre.
+If you are considering applying for End Game, you can attend the End Game info session and workshop at 1pm on Wednesday May 13 by zoom videoconference.
 Register to attend here.

 Selection for End Game is competitive and will be assessed on the application and workbook submitted.
 The full course cost is $120 (includes GST payable).
 If you are keen to be involved but are unable to pay the full fee upfront, please get in touch with WAT's Executive Director Abi Binning to discuss your situation directly.
 WAT may be able to provide additional support for active contributors to the screen community.
 WAT’s course refund policy can be found here.